December 8, 2022 | Selling

 Hire a Realtor early

-Once you’ve started the home prep process, it is highly recommended you get a home improvement and staging consultation from your realtor.
+Once you’ve started the home prep process, it is highly recommended that you get a home improvement and staging consultation from your realtor.
 Having a pro come in early to assess your living space will take the guesswork out of where to begin and where to allocate your budget for this endeavour.
 If all of this sounds daunting, we have one last tip that truly is a game-changer: Hire A Realtor Early.
 Don’t waste time prepping your home for sale without first finding the right realtor.
-An experienced realtor will be able to guide you through the home prep process as well as recommend the right tradespeople and home inspectors ensuring you aren’t wasting time focusing on the wrong areas.
-A good realtor will know the market you’re buying and selling in, know the target audience and will know exactly what sells, what buyers want and what is a major turnoff.
+An experienced realtor will be able to guide you through the home prep process as well as recommend the right tradespeople and home inspectors, ensuring you aren’t wasting time focusing on the wrong areas.
+A good realtor will know the market you’re buying and selling in, know the target audience and know exactly what sells, what buyers want, and what is a major turnoff.
 Your realtor is your partner in this very personal and occasionally stressful journey.

-All these steps can and should undertaken in the winter months leading up to the busy spring market.
+All these steps can and should be undertaken in the winter months leading up to the busy spring market.
 Selling a home is a process, both physically and emotionally.
 The earlier you can get organized with these tasks, the easier the listing efforts will be.

 If you have questions about selling your home in today’s market, give us a call at 416-909-1602 or email us at hello@getnested.ca.